Why the Government Has Been Warned Rental Reforms May Lead to Rent Increases and Homelessness

 Other lesser talked about impacts of the reforms include landlords being obligated to permit fibre connections to their properties under certain circumstances and the ability of the Tribunal to make pecuniary penalty orders for unlawful acts.
 The maximum amount of a pecuniary penalty would be $50,000.

 The bill has been referred to the Social Services and Community Select Committee before it will go to its Second Reading.
-To receive regular updates on progress of the bill and practical implications the bill may have for you, sign up to the Crockers rental table and monthly blog.
+To receive regular updates on the progress of the bill and practical implications the bill may have for you, sign up to our Crockers Auckland Property Insight which showcases the latest Rental and Sales stats along will blogs and updates.

 If you have specific questions relating to the changes and how they could affect you, contact Crockers to discuss your situation further on 0800 2762 5377.